bidorbuy/magento/README.md

  * [Register on bidorbuy](https://www.bidorbuy.co.za/jsp/registration/UserRegistration.jsp?action=Modify)
  * [Apply to become an advanced seller](https://www.bidorbuy.co.za/jsp/seller/registration/UserSellersRequest.jsp)
  * Once you integrate with bidorbuy, you will be contacted by a bidorbuy representative to guide you through the process.

 ### System requirements

-Minimum PHP version required: 5.3.0.
+Supported PHP versions: 5.4, 7.0

-PHP extensions: curl, mbstring.
+PHP extensions: curl, mbstring

 ### Installation